snowplow-archive/cloudfront-log-deserializer/README.md

 ## Usage

-You can download a jarfile for cloudfront-log-deserializer from GitHub from the [Downloads] [downloads] menu.
+First, download the latest jarfile for cloudfront-log-deserializer from GitHub from the [Downloads] [downloads] menu.

+Then upload the jarfile into an S3 bucket accessible from your Hive console.

-Once you have the jarfile on your classpath, using this Deserializer with Hive is easy:
+Now using this Deserializer with Hive should be quite easy:

-    TODO
+    ADD JAR s3://{{JARS-BUCKET-NAME}}/cf-log-deserializer-0.2.jar;

+    CREATE EXTERNAL TABLE accesses
+    PARTITIONED BY (dt STRING)
+    ROW FORMAT
+      SERDE 'com.snowplowanalytics.serde.CfLogDeserializer'
+    LOCATION 's3://{{LOGS-BUCKET-NAME}}/';

 Note that in the `CREATE TABLE` statement above, you do **not** have to manually specify all of the columns to create for this table.
 This is because Hive will query the SerDe to determine the _actual_ list of columns for this table.